jcalz23/logo_detection_w281/README.md

 In preparation for the training, we loaded 3,062 groundtruth images into Roboflow using the same train test validation partition (70%-15%-15%).
 After uploading, images were auto oriented so images are display using the correct EXIF orientation stored in the metadata.
 Also, images are resized to 640x640 pixels to improve training performance.
 No further data augmentations were applied.

 For training YOLO, we used a batch size of 16 and we ran 300 epochs as recommended in  [Tips for Best Training Results Documentation](https://docs.ultralytics.com/tutorials/training-tips-best-results/).
 For testing, we set our confidence and IOU threshold equal to 50%.
-To compare performance times and accuracy,  we selected Yolov5 and Yolov7 and we found almost identical results with not noticeable performance difference.

 <!-- Here are the results of YOLOv7 Test dataset:
 <center>